fakerat/fakerat.github.io/index.md

   <img width="460" height="300" src="https://i.stack.imgur.com/xqGvr.png/460/300">
 </p>

-  <p>Welcome to the home of technology blogs where articles, tutorials and general information pertaining to the day to day usage of Android, windows , linux as well as symbian operating softwares.
+  Minimalistic website of technology blogs where articles, tutorials and general information pertaining to the day to day usage of Android, windows , linux as well as symbian operating softwares.

-  This site also includes useful general information with respect to daily usage of technology  everywhere to meet our needs.</p>

-  <p>The main purposes of the articles is to provide easy walkthrough and troubleshooting steps for individuals who have less knowledge to solve a particular problem.
-While these may not solve everyone's needs the editor together with the feedback received, is constantly striving to make the articles as more understandable as possible and provide a scaffold which will be useful to tackle a given problem.</p>

   <p>Below is a brief rundown of topics overview</p>
   <hr class="major" />